iclighthouse/ICDex/docs/ICDexPair.md

     When configuring a pro-order strategy, traders are charged a fixed amount of ICL as a fee (poFee1) and the fee for updating the strategy is poFee1 * 5%.
 Vip-maker is not be charged poFee1.
 When the strategy is triggered and the new trade order is closed, the trader is charged the amount of tokens (token0 or token1) he receives multiplied by the rate (poFee2) as a pro-trade fee.
-    - StopLoss-Order:
+    - Stop-Limit-Order:
-    When configuring a stop-loss-order strategy, traders are charged a fixed amount of ICL as a fee (sloFee1) and the fee for updating the strategy is sloFee1 * 5%.
+    When configuring a stop-limit-order strategy, traders are charged a fixed amount of ICL as a fee (sloFee1) and the fee for updating the strategy is sloFee1 * 5%.
 Vip-maker is not be charged sloFee1.
-When the strategy is triggered and the new trade order is closed, the trader is charged the amount of tokens (token0 or token1) he receives multiplied by the rate (sloFee2) as a stop-loss-trade fee.
+When the strategy is triggered and the new trade order is closed, the trader is charged the amount of tokens (token0 or token1) he receives multiplied by the rate (sloFee2) as a stop-limit-trade fee.

 ## 3 Core functionality